bhosalerahul9292/Real-Estate/InterView.md

 Q.Once user login in to the he dont want to loose the data ?
 -->so for that data has been stored in local-storage. to add this we need to redux persist package.

+Q.What is the use of findOne method in javascript.